tmgthb/Autonomous-Agents/README.md

 -  Searchformer: Transformer model outperforms A* search algorithm in planning.
 -  Two step approach, where Transformer excels large action spaces and learns heuristics (strategies to guide search) from the training with the data.
 - First step generates synthetic dataset: Imitate A* search by using A* search and recording compute and and optimal plan as text token sequences(task description, search tree dynamics, and final plan) with length of thousands of tokens.
 This dataset includes search dynamics of A* search itself.
 Train a Transformer model (Searchformer) to generate the text token sequences with optimal plan for a given task.
 This leads to a transformer model, which has the A* search coded in the model weights.
 - Second step further trains Searchformer using Expert Iteration, which attempts to generate optimal plans to tasks with less steps in the optimal plan.
 The resulting model solves Sokoban puzzles with 27% less search steps, than A* search algorithm.
+The idea is to generalize the Transformer model into more generic search beyond A* search.

 ---